 - Spending large sums of money on major

 Deputies make up the various States’ Committees in order to carry out the will of the States and to report back to them on how their Committee is doing.

 Each Committee is made up of five Deputies, headed up by the President.

 The Deputies are responsible for looking after the budget given to their Committee and making sure it is spent well.

 From time to time, islanders will ask a Deputy for assistance.
 This might be because they need help or advice in their dealings with one of the States’ Committees.
 If necessary the Deputy will take on their case and speak to the Committee on their behalf.

 Representing Guernsey around the world

-From time to time, the President of the Policy & Resources Committee, who holds the senior-most political office in Guernsey, or another member of the Policy & Resources Committee with specific responsibility for external relations, or sometimes other Deputies in other capacities, will represent the Island at meetings such as the Commonwealth or the British-Irish Council.
+From time to time, the President of the Policy & Resources Committee, who holds the most senior political office in Guernsey, or another member of the Policy & Resources Committee with specific responsibility for external relations, or sometimes other Deputies in other capacities, will represent the Island at meetings e.g. meetings of the Commonwealth or the British-Irish Council.